 - Click OK to assign the role and its associated privileges to the user or user group.

-- Repeat 2 through 6 to assign roles and privileges to the users or user groups on the other Site Recovery Manager site.
+- Repeat Step 2 through Step 6 to assign roles and privileges to the users or user groups on the other Site Recovery Manager site.

 You can assign only one role to a user or user group.
 If a user who is not a vCenter Server administrator requires the privileges of more than one Site Recovery Manager role, you can create multiple user groups.
 For example, a user might require the privileges to manage recovery plans and to run recovery plans.